Ibaslogic/Ibaslogic/src/posts/2020-02-02-gatsby-tutorial-from-scratch-for-beginners/gatsby-tutorial-from-scratch-for-beginners.md

 >
 > _The fix is simple_.
 >
-> Make sure in your terminal, the directories name in your file path are consistent in cases.
+> In your terminal, the directories name in your file path are case sensitive.
 For instance, you shouldn't have a _desktop_ in the path when you should have _Desktop_.

 At the moment, the site doesn't do anything too interesting.
 We will customize what we are seeing in a moment.